nvpro-samples/vk_raytracing_tutorial_KHR/photon_beam/README.md

 <img src="images/only_photon_mapping3_points.png" width="400">
 <img src="images/beam_photon_mapping3.png" width="400">

-You can see that increasing the number of sample has improved the quality, but with a coast.
+You can see that increasing the number of sample has improved the quality, but with some coast.
 Moving camera in above scene is significantly slow.

 ### Specular Reflection